Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 ### Diet

 Dwarven Tunneling Moles consume certain minerals and fungi for sustenance.
 They are especially drawn to **crystal formations**, **metal-rich stones**, and **deep lichen**.
-When minerals are scarce, they may grind down and extract trace elements from old dwarven masonry or enchanted stone—often destroying relics in the process.
+When minerals are scarce, they may grind down and extract trace elements from old dwarven masonry or enchanted stone - often destroying relics in the process.

 ---